What to blog about…

 There ya go!

-Looking at a breakdown on how to write a blog and what to blog about as a new blogger.
+We looked at a breakdown on how to write a blog post and what topics to write as a new blogger.

 One thing to remember is that many of these tactics can be incorporated later in your blogging life.
-I want you to know that as a new blogger, focus on your audience and niching that audience before you figure out what to blog about.
+I want you to know that as a new blogger, focus on your audience and niching that audience before you figure out your blog topics.

 If you haven’t started a blog yet, make sure to check out my handy step-by-step tutorial on how to start a blog.